whoishacked/stealth_prompt/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.

-This tool is provided for educational and authorized security testing purposes only.
+**Important**: This tool is provided for educational and authorized security testing purposes only.
+Ensure you have proper authorization before testing any AI agent or system.